steppi/steppi.github.io/_posts/2023-12-05-scipy-fortran-bio-applications.md

 <a id="48">[48]</a>
 Kraft D. A Software Package for Sequential Quadratic Programming.
 DFVLR-FB 88-28.
 1988.

 <a id="49">[49]</a>
+Zhang LY, Gui ZG, Zhang PC, et al. Aperture shape optimization in intensity-modulated radiation therapy planning.
+NUCL SCI TECH.
+2023;34:140. doi:10.1007/s41365-023-01300-5

+<a id="50">[50]</a>
+Siradjuddin I, Agiska IN, Ningrum BC, et al. A Non-Pharmaceutical Intervention Policy for Mitigating COVID-19 Pandemic Using Predictive Control Scheme and SEIR Compartmental Model.
+Paper presented at: 10th International Conference on Information Technology, Computer, and Electrical Engineering (ICITACEE); 2023; Semarang, Indonesia. doi:10.1109/ICITACEE58587.2023.10277389.

+<a id="51">[51]</a>
+Lunz D, Bonnans JF, Ruess J. Optimal control of bioproduction in the presence of population heterogeneity.
+J Math Biol.
+2023;86(3):43.
+Published 2023 Feb 6. doi:10.1007/s00285-023-01876-x

+<a id="52">[52]</a>
+Hoffmann M, Fröhner C, Noé F. Reactive SINDy: Discovering Governing Reactions from Concentration Data.
+J Chem Phys.
+2019;150(2):025101.
+Published January 14, 2019. doi:10.1063/1.5054310.

+<a id="53">[53]</a>
+Kim BY, Huber CD, Lohmueller KE.
+Inference of the Distribution of Selection Coefficients for New Nonsynonymous Mutations Using Large Samples.
+Genetics.
+2017;206(1):345-361.
+Published May 1, 2017. doi:10.1534/genetics.116.197145.

+<a id="54">[54]</a>
+Wang C, Hu J, Blaser MJ, Li H. Estimating and Testing the Microbial Causal Mediation Effect with High-Dimensional and Compositional Microbiome Data.
+Bioinformatics.
+2020;36(2):347-355. doi:10.1093/bioinformatics/btz565.

+<a id="49">[55]</a>
 Moré JJ, Garbow BS, Hillstrom KE.
 User Guide for MINPACK-1.
 Argonne, IL: Argonne National Laboratory; 1980.
 Report ANL-80-74.

 <!---